The Ultimate 2026 Playbook

 Prepare a Cash Fund

 Vegas runs on cash more than you think.
 You will need cash for tips at strip clubs, taxi rides, quick bar purchases, and miscellaneous expenses throughout the weekend.
 Have each person bring $200 to $300 in cash in addition to whatever they plan to spend on cards.
 ATM fees on the Strip are brutal — $5 to $8 per transaction — so withdrawing before you arrive saves money.
-Also consider a group cash pool for shared expenses like the limo driver tip, dinner splits, and impulse group activities.
+Also consider a group cash pool for shared expenses like the ride driver tip, dinner splits, and impulse group activities.

 Download Rideshare Apps

 Make sure everyone has Uber and Lyft installed and ready.
 Vegas is a rideshare city, and you will use them frequently for getting between the Strip and off-Strip venues, moving between hotels, and getting back to your room at the end of the night.
 Surge pricing hits hard between midnight and 3 AM, so factor that into your budget.
-For strip club transportation, skip the rideshare entirely and use our free limo service — it is genuinely free with guest list signup, and it beats splitting a $40 Uber six ways.
+For strip club transportation, skip the rideshare entirely and use our free guest list — it is genuinely free with guest list signup, and it beats splitting a $40 Uber six ways.

 Day